Zncl2222/pyfastexcel/docs/quickstart.md

 ### Write excel via StreamWriter

-!!! warning "Warning"
-    Please note that the usage of StreamWriter, such as `FastWriter` and `NormalWriter`, may have changed in recent versions (currently v0.0.7).

-You can also using the `FastWriter` or `NormalWriter` which was the subclass of `Workbook` to write excel row by row, see the following steps:
+You can also using the `StreamWriter` which was the subclass of `Workbook` to write excel row by row, see the following steps:

 1. Create a class for your `style` registed like `StyleCollections`